 As tractor tires wear down, you may notice performance and productivity declines.
 This can result in higher fuel consumption and lost time because energy is lost when the tire slips or loses traction.
 When your slip starts to increase, then it is often a sign you should consider replacing your tractor tires.

 The frequency at which you should replace your tires depends on your local climate.
 Wetter regions tend to require more frequent tractor tire replacement than dryer regions.

 If you start to see cords, then the tire needs to be replaced immediately.
 Sometimes damaged tires can be repaired — if your tire was damaged, you might be able to save money by having it repaired rather than replacing it.
 Each instance is different, so it is best to speak with a qualified service person.

 The largest manufacturers of farm tractor tires include Goodyear, Titan, Carlisle, and Advance.
 Titan International is one the largest off-highway tire manufacturers, selling tires under the Titan and Goodyear brand names.

 Tractor tires come in many shapes and sizes.
 When you change your tires, you should check your existing tires and make sure your new tires will fit properly.
 Tractor tires use three different formats: Standard, Radial and Metric.

 An example of tractor tire size expressed in Standard format would be “20.8-42”.
 The “20.8” means the tire is 20.8 inches wide and the “42” indicates the tire fits a 42-inch diameter wheel.
 The dash “-” indicates the tire construction is bias-ply (an "R" would be used if the tire were radial).

 We have included a basic tire conversion chart below.
-To convert from metric to imperial (millimeters to inches) you can divide the number by 25.4 to get the inches equivalent.
-To convert from imperial to metric you can multiple by 25.4 to get millimeter equivalent.
+To convert from metric to imperial (millimeters to inches), you can divide the number by 25.4 to get the inches equivalent.
+To convert from imperial to metric, multiple by 25.4 to get the millimeter equivalent.